tcassanelli/pyoof/README.rst

     python setup.py install

 I believe in the future :smile:, so please install Python 3.
-I am sorry but a windows version of the package is currently not available.
+Unfortunately, a windows version of the package is currently not available.

 Dependencies
 ============

-So far the `pyoof` package uses the common Python packages, it is recommended to install the `anaconda <https://www.anaconda.com>`_ distribution first, although using `pip` is also fine.
+So far the pyoof package uses the common Python packages, it is recommended to install the `anaconda <https://www.anaconda.com>`_ distribution first, although using `pip` is also fine.

 pyoof has the following strict requirements: